 - Dates: September 14th & 15th, 2023

 Papers focusing on entrepreneurship and innovation in technology-based settings will be given preference.
-In addition to our broad focus on technology entrepreneurship, for 2019 we especially encourage submissions from authors examining strategy in nascent markets (e.g., ecosystem and platform industries, emergence of technologies, categories, and industries), emerging entrepreneurship-related phenomena (e.g., crowdfunding, competing in the sharing economy, and the emergence and proliferation of unicorns), and the important role of culture and institutions in entrepreneurship.
+In addition to our broad focus on technology entrepreneurship, for 2019 we especially encourage submissions from authors examining strategy in nascent markets (e.g., ecosystem and platform industries, emergence of technologies, categories, and industries), emerging entrepreneurship-related phenomena (e.g., crowdfunding, sharing economy), and the important role of culture and institutions in entrepreneurship.

 We expect to host an intimate conference of 50+ leading scholars from around the world.
 The conference steering committee invites the submission of unpublished working papers that advance the state of knowledge on the above topics.
 A doctoral consortium sponsored will precede the conference on Wednesday, September 11, 2019.

 CONFERENCE STEERING COMMITTEE: